mpg-age-bioinformatics/jawm/docs/process_parameters.md

 - **Type**: `str`
 - **Default**: `<logs_directory>/error_summary.log`

-Path to a log file summarizing all the errors with time records.
+Central log that collects summarized errors across runs.

 _**Note**_: This should be the go-to file while checking for error logs.